COMMUNITY ENGAGEMENT AND SERVICE LEARNING

 Carnegie Classification Designee - HWS Colleges was one of the 28 baccalaureate colleges selected for the 2010 Community Engagement Classification designation by the Carnegie Foundation for the Advancement of Teaching.

-President's Higher Education Community Service Honor Roll with Distinction 2012: awarded by the Corporation for National and Community Service, the highest federal recognition a college or university can receive for its commitment to volunteering, service- learning and civic engagement.
+President's Higher Education Community Service Honor Roll: awarded by the Corporation for National and Community Service, the highest federal recognition a college or university can receive for its commitment to volunteering, service- learning and civic engagement.

 Mission Statement: The Center for Community Engagement and Service-Learning stands for learning through service that produces students who are civically engaged and graduates who are active, global citizens.

 Vision Statement: A sustained, engaged relationship with the community through the Geneva Partnership that promotes positive community change and enhanced student learning.

 How to Get Involved: Compass

 Step 1: Community Service

 Paint a room.
 Plant a community garden.
 Clean a beach.
 Meet new friends while working in the community.
 See how personally rewarding it is to help others.
 Start seeing the connections between community service and your academic interests.